 The recreational catch of bluefish, which is almost exclusively from rod and reel gear, accounts for the majority of landings.
+Recreational harvest in 2012 was more than 5.6 million fish.
 Recreational fishermen fish for bluefish near inlets, shoals, and rips that often hold large schools of bait attracting bluefish into a feeding frenzy.
 The excitement involved in fishing for these aggressive fighters makes them the second most harvested species in the Mid-Atlantic, behind striped bass.
 Recreational fishermen can catch and keep 15 bluefish per person per day.

 The United States supplies the majority of bluefish on the market.
 Bluefish is an excellent fish to eat and is marketed mostly fresh or smoked.
 The meat of raw bluefish is light putty to blue-gray in color with a brownish tinge.
 It becomes lighter when cooked.
 A strong-flavored, dark strip of meat on the fillet may be removed before cooking.

 Bluefish has a rich, full flavor and coarse, moist meat with edible skin.
 The larger the fish, the more pronounced the taste - bluefish prey on menhaden, a small, oil-rich fish that gives older, larger bluefish their strong flavor.
-Younger bluefish eat crustaceans, resulting in sweeter and milder flesh.
+Younger bluefish are sometimes referred to as “snappers.”
+They eat crustaceans, resulting in sweeter and milder flesh.

 Fresh year-round, but varies by area; not available frozen